mtmanning93/craft-front/README.md

 Much like the Post.js component the Comment.js component is used as the response when 'mapping' over a list of results.
 Therefore having a separate component to use here makes the codebase more streamlined.

+### `NavBar.js`

+Throughout the site the Navbar component is used for user navigation, it holds the logic to alter betweene a logged in state and logged out state, providing necessary links.
+It can always be found at the top of the site 'page'.

+### `Footer.js`

+Similaraly to the NavBar component the Footer is always at the bottom of the page throughout the site, it holds contact links a small message and extra navigation links which, again, similar to the NavBar update on login.

 [⏫ contents](#contents)